Geoff Johns: Early life

 Geoff Johns was born January 25, 1973, in Detroit, Michigan, the son of Barbara and Fred Johns.
 He is of half-Lebanese ancestry and grew up in the suburbs of Grosse Pointe and Clarkston.
 As a child, Johns and his brother first discovered comics through an old box of comics they found in their grandmother's attic, which included copies of The Flash, Superman, Green Lantern, and Batman from the 1960s and 1970s.
 He has named the Flash as his favorite character, stating that he owns every issue of it.

-Johns eventually began to patronize a comics shop in Traverse City, recalling that the first new comics he bought were Crisis on Infinite Earths #3 or 4 and The Flash #348 or 349, as the latter was his favorite character.
+Johns eventually began to patronize a comics shop in Traverse City, recalling that the first new comics he bought were Crisis on Infinite Earths #3 or 4 and The Flash #348 or 349.
 As Johns continued collecting comics, he gravitated toward DC Comics and later Vertigo, and drew comics.
 After graduating from Clarkston High School in 1991, he studied media arts, screenwriting, film production and film theory at Michigan State University.
 He graduated from Michigan State in 1995, and then moved to Los Angeles, California.